 “I read an article in New York Dance Scene Magazine about cruise gentlemen hosts,” says Osterdahl.
 “I’m a member the United Ballroom Dancing Association and love to travel.
 After reading the article I took early retirement and signed up.
 I have extreme wanderlust.
 I want to go everywhere.”

-On board he is to work wherever and whenever music is playing.
+On board he, like other gentlemen hosts, is to work wherever and whenever music is playing.
 He circulates to the bars and lounges in the evenings, and the pool deck during the day.
 He usually watches for women who are tapping their feet to see who might want a dance partner.

 “If the woman has her husband with her, I always ask for his consent first,” says Osterdahl.
 “The husband usually says something like, ‘Please, yes, dance with her so I can go to the casino’.”

 Single women can also meet in in a designated lounge if they want to register for a dinner companion.
 “I’ve only had one experience where the woman wanted a companion for a lot more than dinner and dancing,” he says.
 “You learn to how politely excuse yourself from a situation like that and say you have to circulate and dance with the other ladies.”

 Osterdahl takes delight in getting to know so many people on board.
 He wears a name tag with his title on it and passengers are curious about his duties.
 “I find that some of the older women could dance all night.
 I often hear, “I haven’t danced like that in 30 years.
 Thank you!’”